 Common names (selected) English: bird’s rape, birdsrape mustard, broccoli raab, Chinese cabbage, colbaga, common mustard, field mustard, forage turnip, Italian kale, mibuna greens, mizuna, mizuna mustard, rape mustard, rapini, seven-top turnip, summer turnip, toria, turnip, tyfon, white turnip, wild mustard, wild rutabaga, wild turnip, yellow sarson; Chinese: 蔓菁; French: navet, navette; Portuguese: nabo-ordinario, nabo-peludo, nabo-redondo; Spanish: nabo

-Description: biennial; grows up to 16 inches tall; leaf margins are irregular and wavy and grow in a basal rosette (on ground, radiating from a single point); develops branching stems with four-petaled yellow flowers in clusters at tips.
+Description: Annual or Biennial.
+Grows up to 48 inches tall.
+Leaf margins are irregular and wavy and grow in a basal rosette on ground, radiating from a single point.

 Native regions and distribution: Native region is thought to be Europe, Africa, and tropical Asia although this is unclear because the plant is widely cultivated.
 It is found around the world in temperate and tropical regions, including all of North and South America, Greenland, Australia, and Asia.